 - Lake St Clair Conservation Park, adopted 2011

 - Little Dip Conservation Park management plan — Adopted 1992, Amended 1997 and Amended 2020

 Other projects in the area

-There are other projects and programs happening in the area at the same time.
-This project aims to compliment those projects:
+There are other related projects and programs happening in the area.
+The South East Coastal Lakes project aims to compliment those projects:

 This community engagement project is supported by grant funding from the Nature Conservancy via the Wyss Foundation.